 One other way to locate prospective funders is to check the member list of your regional association of grantmakers.
 Membership lists published by these organizations often include links to foundation websites – or, you can search on the internet for specific funders and/or their IRS Form 990s.

 This chart is a work in progress.
 We welcome your feedback about the chart.
 (Note that the National Council of Nonprofits does not provide assistance with grant research itself.)
-Click on the image below to download the chart.
+Click here to download the chart.

 - Article from Idealware via TechSoup (slightly dated but very good)